-But what about you own goals and tasks?
+But what about your own goals and tasks?

-No count you have some form of to-do list.
+No doubt you have some form of the to-do list.
 If you’re procrastinating, I’d suggest you examine what language you’re using to motivate yourself.

 Although you might not be aware of it, you’ll most likely react to your own words in the same way you react to someone else’s words.
 To illustrate this, let’s imagine that your self-talk goes something like this;